Dr Joanna Bellis, Christ's

 Research Interests

 My research is about the writing of history from the fourteenth to the sixteenth centuries, especially the ethical and political ways in which historiographers framed it.
 My first book was about the legend of the Hundred Years War, from its contemporary narrators to its Tudor afterlife; through that, I discovered John Page's little-known verse narrative of Henry V's siege of Rouen in 1418-19: a remarkable, ambitious, ethically foundering eyewitness poem, which I edited for Middle English Texts.
-Since then I've been involved with editing the Prioress's Tale and Second Nun's Tale for CUP's new Complete Works of Chaucer, and am beginning work on a book titled Verisimilitude and the Literary Eyewitness in the Middle Ages.
+Since then I've been involved with editing the Prioress's Tale and Second Nun's Tale for CUP's new Complete Works of Chaucer, and am beginning work on a book titled Verisimilitude and the Medieval Eyewitness.
 Great claims were made for eyewitnessing: it was the cornerstone of historiography, the foundation of faith.
 Medieval people believed the Trojan War to have been eyewitnessed (by Dares Phrygius on the Trojan side, Dictys Cretensis on the Greek).
 What kind of truth claims were literary eyewitnesses making?
 How did they reconcile their assertions of veracity with their yearnings for fictional forms and modes of expression?
 How did they understand the ethical parameters bounding the idea of verisimilitude?
-In the longer term I would like to do some more editing: perhaps the Middle English Prose Brut (one can but dream).
+Alongside that have begun work on an edition of the shorter works attributed to Osbern Bokenham (the Mappula Angliae or 'Little Napkin of England' (!), the Dialogue at the Grave and the De Consulatu Stilichonis, the only translation of Claudian into Middle English).

 Selected Publications